RagsFTW/RagsFTW.github.io/_posts/2020-7-13-Hack-The-Box-ServMon.md

 **Image 11** - Google results for “NVMS”.

-If we look back at image 2, we will see that port 80 was open.
+If we look back at Image 2, we will see that port 80 was open.
 Let’s fire up the browser and see what is there.

 ![12](/images/servmon/12.png)